Romántico y Sabroso

-Romántico y Sabroso ("Romantic and Delicious") is the title of the 1988 studio album released by Puerto Rican salsa group, El Gran Combo de Puerto Rico.
+Romántico y Sabroso ("Romantic and Delicious") is the 1988 studio album released by Puerto Rican salsa group, El Gran Combo de Puerto Rico.
 The album is considered El Gran Combo's first release dominated by the distinct subgenre known as salsa romantica.
-Also was the last album were Edgardo Morales played the Drums.
+It was the last album were Edgardo Morales played the drums.

 Singles

 Three singles produced from the album charted on the Billboard Hot Latin Tracks.